Kvinde der oplever hårtab

 bald spot in scalp

 One of the first questions you have if you are losing hair is: Why?
 And it's a difficult question to answer, as hair loss can be caused by many different things.
+From hormonal imbalances to stress, understanding what causes hair loss often requires a comprehensive look at lifestyle factors and health conditions.
 Therefore, it is important that you look at your whole life when you need to find the cause.
 And it may be a good idea to do it in conjunction with your doctor.

 Here it is important to know about the hair's life cycle, which consists of the following: